NYSEG Alerts – Frequently Asked Questions

 I have a seasonal camp that I use in the summer, but I leave power on when I'm not there.
 Will I receive Outage Alerts if my camp loses power?

 If you have signed up to receive Outage Alerts and we detect a power outage at your location, you will receive Outage Alerts.
-We use several factors to determine which customers are affected by a power outage, including information from smart meters and reported outages by customers.
+We use several factors to determine which customers are affected by a power outage, including reported outages by customers.
 Sometimes our outage prediction will miss some customers that are affected by a power outage, so they would not receive outage alerts.
 You can always check our online outage map or outage listing page to see if there is an outage in your area.

 If I’m away from home for an extended period of time, can a friend or relative receive Outage Alerts for my account?

 Yes, just add your friend or relative's contact information in your preferences.
 You can add up to five contacts for each type of delivery method (text message, email, and/or voice message).

 Will I get NYSEG Alerts 24 hours a day?

 Yes.
 Power outages can occur at any time, and if there are certain hours you would not like to receive messages from us, you can set a Do Not Disturb time period.
 When you sign up for NYSEG Alerts, the default setting for this preference suspends alerts between 10 PM at night and 8 AM the next morning.
 You can change this setting by logging in to your online account.

 I would rather receive alerts only during the day.

 You can set your own Do Not Disturb time period.
 When you sign up for NYSEG Alerts, the default setting for this preference suspends alerts between 10 PM at night and 8 AM the next morning.
 You can change this setting by logging in to your online account.

 Will I begin receiving alerts as soon as I sign up?